 How can one resist visiting this place after learning that the famous crown jewels are housed here?
 The Tower of London probably one of the oldest structures in the London city has served as a castle as well as a prison for several years.
 Walking alongside the torture chambers, listening to all the terrifying stories gives you an eerie feeling of the castle being haunted.

 5. Tower bridge

-The Tower Bridge, often confused with the London Bridge is an iconic bridge built across the River Thames.
-Designed as a suspension and bascule bridge to accommodate the movement ships through the river, the Tower Bridge attracts million of visitors every year hoping to catch a glimpse of the ancient Victorian engines working their magic in opening and closing the bridge.
+The Tower Bridge often confused with the London Bridge is an iconic bridge built across the River Thames.
+Designed as a suspension and bascule bridge to accommodate the movement ships through the river, the Tower Bridge attracts millions of visitors every year hoping to catch a glimpse of the ancient Victorian engines working their magic in the opening and closing the bridge.